 The most probable cause is one diode shorting and blowing one fuse.
 Refer to "Fuse Link Blowing" part (b) to check the diodes.
 If a diode is shorted both the heat sink and fuse assemblies must be replaced.

 CHARGER DOES NOT TURN OFF

-This is due to an inoperative timer board assembly.
+In models equipped with timers, this is due to an inoperative timer.
 In this case replace timer assembly.